-CHS' is the larger of two health care systems serving the Charlotte region and offers area residents convenient access to all primary and secondary services, in addition to a broad tertiary and quaternary service mix, including its recognized strength in key specialties such as pediatrics, cardiology, orthopedics, and neurosciences.
-CHS' primary enterprise consists of 10 hospitals (two tertiary and quaternary, three tertiary, and two acute-care hospitals with a total of 1,801 licensed beds, one behavioral health facility with 66 licensed beds, and two rehabilitation facilities with 169 licensed beds), two long-term care facilities with 292 licensed beds, and a large physician network of primary and specialty physicians and faculty at Carolinas Medical Center.
+CHS is the larger of two health care systems serving the Charlotte region and offers area residents convenient access to all primary and secondary services, in addition to a broad tertiary and quaternary service mix, including its recognized strength in key specialties such as pediatrics, cardiology, orthopedics, and neurosciences.
+CHS' primary enterprise, including the addition of CCHS, consists of 13 hospitals (two tertiary and quaternary, three tertiary, and five acute-care hospitals with a total of 2,339 licensed beds, one behavioral health facility with 66 licensed beds, and two rehabilitation facilities with 169 licensed beds), four long-term care facilities with 482 licensed beds, and a large physician network of primary and specialty physicians and faculty at Carolinas Medical Center.

-CHS' strategy of broadening its geographic outreach through a network of nonobligated entities, including 23 hospitals and eight related nursing homes.
-These entities make up the component units or managed entities.
-The component units, which are separately included in CHS' audit, are profitable and generate solid coverage of debt and related lease payments.
+CHS' strategy is to broaden its geographic outreach through a network of nonobligated entities, including 29 hospitals and eight related nursing homes.
+These entities make up the component units and managed entities.
+The component units are separately included in the CHS' audit.
 CHS has its direct management expenses reimbursed and receives a network development fee of 7% to 11% of cash flow from these component units.
-The primary enterprise received roughly \$6.8 million in network development fees last year from the component units, which are treated as a net assets transfer and are not added back into CHS' income or debt service coverage.
-CHS guarantees about \$1.5 million of annual operating lease payments for the component units.
-As these entities are all solidly self-supporting, we do not factor in the guaranteed lease payments into debt service coverage.
+The primary enterprise received roughly \$5 million in network development fees last year from the component units, which are treated as a net assets transfer and are not added back into CHS' income or debt service coverage.